 The WordPress plugin automatically tracks user sessions for members logged into your WordPress site.

 You may want to redirect anonymous visitors to your native login page.
 Otherwise, we open our own login screen by default.

-To do this, go to Settings > Hosting in your PeerBoard account and set the External login URL to the web address you want visitors to use instead of our login screen.
+To do this, go to Settings > SSO your PeerBoard account and set the External login URL to the web address you want visitors to use instead of our login screen.